 Everything got worse again after I lost both of my parents to cancer.
 My dad died from liver cancer at the age of 48, eight years later my mom died from colon cancer at the age of 59.

-I did a gut healing protocol addressing the findings from the GI Map test and the OAT test (eradicating the bad bacteria and yeast and re-building the microbiome) while avoiding the reactive foods as per the MRT test and trying to eat a low oxalate/anti-Candida diet.
-I also worked on the other findings from the remaining tests using proper supplementation, diet and lifestyle changes.
+I did a gut healing protocol addressing the findings from the GI Map test and the OAT test (eradicating the bad bacteria and yeast and re-building the microbiome) while avoiding the reactive foods as per the MRT test.
+I also worked on the findings from the other tests using proper supplementation, diet and lifestyle changes.
 After four weeks on the protocol, the hives became less frequent and less severe.
 And after the full protocol was finished, everything got back into balance, hives were completely gone and I was able to reintroduce the foods I was reactive to.
 The constipation and bloating also resolved, I started to sleep better, had more energy and stable mood every day.
 It was not an easy journey, it took lots of digging, learning and discipline but it was completely worth it.

 To learn more about the GI Map test, my results and interpretation, click here: